raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## Moving the marble

 1. The marble's movement will be controlled by the orientation of the Sense HAT.
-The Sense HAT library can detect the *pitch*, *roll* and *yaw* of the board.
+The Sense HAT library can detect the **pitch**, **roll** and **yaw** of the board.
 You can see an picture illustrating this below.

 	![orientation](images/orientation.png)

-1. You don't need the *yaw* orientation of the SenseHat for this project, just the *pitch* and *roll*.
+1. You don't need the yaw orientation of the SenseHat for this project, just the pitch and roll.
 Add these two lines into the `while` loop, so that you get constant and up-to-date readings of the orientation, and it looks like this

 	```python
 	while not game_over: